Realistic Threat Models for Fiber and Free-Space Continuous-Variable Quantum Key Distribution: fiber-based protocols

 where $ {\Delta_\lambda } $ is the filter, $ {\bar \alpha} $ is the fiber attenuation coefficient, $ L $ is the distance, ${\rho_\lambda }$ is the spontaneous Raman scattering coefficient depending on wavelength $\lambda$, $ {P_{{\rm{in}},{\rm{f}}}} $ and $ {P_{{\rm{in}},{\rm{b}}}} $ are the input power of forward classical channel and backward classical channel, respectively.
 The detail of the derivation of Eq.~\eqref{e:forward} and Eq.~\eqref{e:backward} is presented in Appendix~\ref{app:Raman}.
 In our study, we only need to consider the forward Raman noise because the quadrature detection is located on Bob's side.
 In addition, the backward Raman photons, which arrive at Alice's side, can be blocked from the system with an isolator.
 Thus, the mean number of Raman noise photons (arriving at the detector) per spatio-temporal and polarization mode is given by

 where $c$ is the speed of light.
 Note that the pre-factor 1/2 is due to the polarization mode selectivity of LO.

 Fig.~\ref{fig:Raman} shows the relationship between the mean number of Raman noise photons and transmission distance under various classical power and channel numbers $\varsigma$.
 As shown in Ref.~\cite{eraerds2010quantum}, the spontaneous Raman scattering coefficient is wavelength dependent, which is between ${\rm{2}} \times {\rm{1}}{{\rm{0}}^{{\rm{ - 9}}}}$ to ${\rm{4}} \times {\rm{1}}{{\rm{0}}^{{\rm{ - 9}}}}$ ${{\rm{nm}}^{ - 1}} {{\rm{km}}^{ - 1}}$ for C band.
 Here we consider the worst case that all the classical channel has ${\rho_\lambda }{\rm{ = 4}} \times {\rm{1}}{{\rm{0}}^{{\rm{ - 9}}}}$ ${{\rm{nm}}^{ - 1}} {{\rm{km}}^{ - 1}}$.
+Therefore, the total Raman noise after multiplexing with multiple classical channels is $\varsigma {\bar n_{{\rm{Ram}}}} $.
 In addition, the fiber attenuation coefficient of the C band is set to 0.2 dB/km, while the insertion loss of all wave sections is set to 0.9 (0.46 dB) for simple, which is referred to Ref.~\cite{geng2021coexistence}.
-We find that Raman noise changes with transmittance distance, and reaches a maximum at a distance of 22 km for all cases.
-As shown in Eq.~\eqref{e:Raman}, when fiber parameters and classical system are determined, it is hard to control Raman noise.
+We find that the Raman noise varies with transmission distance and reaches a maximum at 22 km for all cases.
+This differs from Ref.~\cite{laudenbach2018continuous}, where the Raman noise remains constant across all distances.
+Note that the Raman noise should depend on the distance, as the Raman photons also experience loss in the channel before arriving at the detector.
+Moreover, as shown in Eq.~\eqref{e:Raman}, when fiber parameters and classical system are determined, it is hard to control Raman noise.

 {\em Brillouin noise.} When Brillouin scattering occurs, the pump photon is scattered into a Stokes photon and an optical phonon.
 Similarly, the pump photon can also absorb the energy of a phonon to produce an anti-Stokes photon.
 Like Raman scattering, the frequency of the Stokes photon is lower than that of the pump photon and the frequency of the anti-Stokes photon is higher than that of the pump photon.
 However, in Raman scattering the frequency shift is determined by the optical phonon, while in Brillouin scattering the frequency shift is determined by the acoustic phonon.
 As shown in Fig.~\ref{fig:Ram}, scattering off acoustic phonon is not critical as the maximal frequency shift of the scattered photons is 10 GHz \cite{eraerds2010quantum}, while the 1490 nm quantum channel is 8 THz apart from the nearest classical channel.
 Therefore, we simply neglect the Brillouin noise ${\bar n_{{\rm{Bri}}}}$.